-$^{14}$ A large part of the literature calls the first specification a "dynamic factor model" and the second a "static factor model", whereas another part calls the model a "dynamic factor model" whenever the transition equation of the factors contains lags, i.e. p > 1.
+&lt;sup>17A large part of the literature calls the first specification a "dynamic factor model" and the second a "static factor model", whereas another part calls the model a "dynamic factor model" whenever the transition equation of the factors contains lags, i.e. p > 1.
 We adhere to the second terminology throughout and refer to the case where m > 0 as "dynamic heterogeneity" following D'Agostino et al. (2016).

-$^{15}$ This innovation can span multiple structural macroeconomic shocks.
-Identifying these structural shocks separately would require additional variables, such as prices, as well as additional assumptions.
+&lt;sup>18This innovation can span multiple structural macroeconomic shocks and innovations to the common factor identify the combination of shocks that best capture in all data in line with Angeletos et al. (2020).
+Identifying these structural shocks separately would require additional variables, such as for instance prices, as well as additional assumptions.